-The Board organized the Risk Management Committee to ensure that the Bank is able to manage its risks taking activities so that it can position itself for better opportunities.
+The Board organized the Risk Management Committee to ensure that the Bank is able to manage its risk taking activities so that it can position itself for better opportunities.

-The Risk Management Committee is responsible for the development and oversight of the Bank's Risk Management Program.
+The RMC is responsible for the development and oversight of the Bank's Risk Management Program.
 It provides the general direction and defines the risk philosophy of the Bank.

-It oversees the system of limits on discretionary authority that the Board delegates to management, who will ensure that the system remains effective, that the limits are observed and that immediate corrective actions are taken whenever limits are breached.
+The RMC oversees the system of limits on discretionary authority that the Board delegates to management, who will ensure that the system remains effective, that the limits are observed and that immediate corrective actions are taken whenever limits are breached.

-The Committee shall review and approve CTBC Bank (Phils.), Internal Capital Adequacy Assessment Process.
+The RMC shall review and approve CTBC Bank (Philippines), Internal Capital Adequacy Assessment Process.
 This also includes the review of the Bank's Risk Capital Framework (credit, market, liquidity and operational risks), including significant inputs and assumptions.